An interdisciplinary approach to develop a conceptual model that integrates existing theoretical approaches for assessing digital service quality.

 Who is responsible for setting the environmental transition?
 Read the article of Luigi Zanella, Head of Business Development & Innovation at Dedagroup Public Services (partner di Interlink Project).

-The Italian Ministry of Economy and Finance together with the Agency for Digital Italy will leverage the Interlink platform and its components to co-create a new module with Reggio Emilia city for a Joint Strategic Planning between central and local Public Bodies.
+The Italian Ministry of Economy and Finance will leverage on the Interlink platform and its components to co-design and co-create a new Participatory Strategic Planning Module (PSPM) mock-up open to other Public Bodies.
+The PSPM will aid in strategic planning tasks and provide an open repository of good practices.

 The goal of the Latvian Ministry of Environmental Protection and Regional Development Customer Service Centers’ use case is to test sharing service delivery with third parties to improve public services.